opendistro-for-elasticsearch/sql/docs/user/dql/basics.rst

 Description
 -----------

 Mostly specifying maximum number of documents returned is necessary to prevent fetching large amount of data into memory. `LIMIT` clause is helpful in this case.
+Basically the limit is set to the query planning, so different LIMIT and OFFSET might end up unpredictable subset in the results.
+Thus it is suggested to use order by in query with limit keyword to enforce a fixed ordering in the result set.

 Example 1: Limiting Result Size
 -------------------------------